 Samsung Condenser Fan Failure

-Condenser fan at the rear is not running; compressor is hot and unit cools poorly.
+The condenser fan at the rear is not running; the compressor is hot, and the unit cools poorly.

 Advertisements